Director of Research

 - Facilitate Data & Society’s field-building activities, making sustainable connections between Data & Society’s researchers, research outputs, and key researchers and academic leaders at research institutions;

-- With an eye to field building, build processes to enhance and sustain the network of researchers with whom we work in academia and beyond via rotational programs (visiting scholars, faculty fellows, etc), academic workshops, commissioned research, and other means;
+- Build processes to enhance and sustain the network of researchers with whom we work in academia and beyond via rotational programs (scholars’ council, visiting scholars, faculty fellows, etc), academic workshops, commissioned research, and other means;

 - With support from other D&S teams and resources, ensure that researchers are able to represent their work in multiple venues and to multiple audiences;